 Stage 1: Fluids

 The final result is preceded by the period of arousal.
 Normally, this is the time when reproductive system’s glands start producing the so-called pre-ejaculation fluid.
-Its primer task is to prepare urethra.
-What for?
-For sperm movement, of course!
-There is also the duct of bulbourethral gland.
+Its primer task is to prepare urethra for the sperm movement.
+The duct of bulbourethral gland is also involved in the process.
 It’s the organ placed close near the penis’s base.
-What does it do?
-It takes responsibility for secreting the fluids.
-The secreted substance, while coating the urethra, works protecting the sperm from damage whiles it moves at a pretty high speed.
-It enhances the survival of sperm.
+The duct is responsible for secreting the fluids.
+The secreted substance, while coating the urethra, protects the sperm from damage while it moves at a high speed.
+It enhances the survival ability of spermatozoon.

 Stage 2: Pollution

-It’s the actual 1st stage of the process.
+Pollution is the first stage of the process.
 Pollution engages the movement of fluids that starts in the epididymis.
-For so you know, male’s urethra is physiologically shared by two systems.
-These are the reproductive & urinary ones.
-And that’s why it is highly significant for a body to ensure that the sperm won’t get back into one’s bladder.
-It must find its way through the urethra.
+Urethra makes part of the reproductive and the urinary systems.
+And that’s why it is highly significant for a body to ensure that the sperm won’t get back into the bladder but find its way through the urethra.

 At the time of pollution the bladder’s neck remains closed.
-It allows preventing the substance’s retrograde.
-When it’s desired, a man can delay the pollution for a while, but this capacity is common far not to all men.
+It allows preventing the substance’s retrograde movement.
+When it’s desired, a man can delay the pollution for a while, but far from every man can do it.

 Stage 3: Pro-Pulsatile Excretion

 The fluids flow into the urethra.
-So, there comes the 2nd actual stage – an expulsion.
-Normally, the result is achieved by means of the pelvic region muscles: they contract very rhythmically.
-FYI, it is the main characteristic feature of an orgasm.
-Along with seminal vesicles, the prostate glands take care of fluid secretion.
+So, there comes the second stage – expulsion.
+Normally, the result is achieved by means of the pelvic area muscles: they contract very rhythmically.
+It is the main characteristic feature of an orgasm.
+Along with seminal vesicles, the prostate glands takes care of fluid secretion.
 They firstly contract.
-Then they squeeze the fluids into urethra to make them go with sperm.
+Then they squeeze the fluids into urethra to make them go with the sperm.
 All these contractions can’t be called directional, but they push the sperm outside and right through the opening.

-More about Premature Ejaculation Cases & Their Reasons
+More about Premature Ejaculation Cases and Their Reasons

 !
 The average continuance of an act according to the latest researches is 7.3 minutes.
 Yet still nearly half of all men (43%) finish less than in 2 minutes.
 Today this issue has a medical explanation.

 The failure in delaying ejaculation is the first and foremost symptom of premature ejaculation.
-To tell the truth, this issue is not new.
-It is rather common and appears both during sexual intercourse & masturbation.
+This issue is not new.
+It is rather common and appears both during sexual intercourse and masturbation.
 The issue is normally classified into two categories: